Skip to main content

 Geometry is an introductory course that uses the properties of common geometric figures to build the more abstract concepts of logic and reasoning.
 Deductive reasoning skills are developed by using theorems and definitions to develop formal proofs.
 The topics covered are basic plane geometry such as points, lines, and planes as well as three dimensional geometry.
 Properties and relationships of parallel and perpendicular lines will be covered throughout the text to build deeper understanding of the properties of triangles and other polygons and build an understanding of congruence, similarity and proportions.
 These topics will provide the basis of an exploration of the special properties of right triangles and basic trigonometry.
 An interactive classroom environment that involves student led discussions and presentations foster a deeper understanding of subject matter and sharpen communication and collaboration skills.
 Outdoor explorations encourage students to connect the theoretical classroom work to the world around them to encourage deeper thinking about the topics in general and to contemplate the order and grandeur of the Lord’s Creation.

-Algebra 2 is a third-year Algebra course, providing a more in-depth and complete study of the following topics previously introduced in Algebra 1: linear equations, systems of linear equations and inequalities, quadratic relations, functions, powers, radicals and polynomial and rational functions.
+Algebra II is a third-year Algebra course, providing a more in-depth and complete study of the following topics previously introduced in Algebra I: linear equations, systems of linear equations and inequalities, quadratic relations, functions, powers, radicals and polynomial and rational functions.
 The unifying subjects for this course of advanced Algebra and Geometry are straight lines and the figures they produce.
-Students are also introduced to the following Pre-Calculus topics: exponential and logarithmic functions, and sequences and series, and trigonometric functions.
+Students are also introduced to the following Pre-Calculus topics: exponential, logarithmic, and trigonometric functions.

 Pre-Calculus is intended to extend and deepen a student’s understanding of concepts previously covered in prerequisite algebra and geometry classes.
 It also serves as a general course in a variety of fundamental topics necessary for advancement into more specialized advanced mathematical courses such as calculus, statistics or discrete mathematics.
-Some of those topics of study include: mathematical relations, functions, their inverses and graphical representations in the Cartesian plane; working algebraically with functions in solving systems of equations, working with rational and polynomial functions of degree two and above as well as logarithmic and exponential functions.
+Some of those topics of study include: mathematical relations, functions, their inverses and graphical representations in the Cartesian plane, working algebraically with functions in solving systems of equations, working with rational and polynomial functions of degree two and above, an introduction to complex numbers, as well as logarithmic and exponential functions.
 Trigonometry is studied in greater detail than in previous courses including the mastery of fundamental identities and algebraic solutions to equations involving trigonometric functions.
-Analytic geometry, vectors and linear algebra constitute another building block of the course with an introduction to complex numbers and mathematical induction rounding out the topics.
+The Honors level provides opportunities for deeper exploration of underlying concepts of each topic.
+This prepares students for AP Calculus.

 As we take the time to study mathematics, we do so as a way to better understand the infinite mind of the Creator who made all things and made us in His image so that we might, as finite beings, be able to know Him through His revelation to us, whether that is through His general revelation in nature or through His Word breathed out in the Bible.